Nanci Bowen

+Nanci Bowen (born March 31, 1967) is an American professional golfer.

+Career

-Nanci Bowen (born March 31, 1967, in Tifton, Georgia) is an American professional golfer.
-She attended the University of Georgia and her rookie season on the LPGA Tour was 1991.
-Her highlight victory on the Tour came at one of the major championships, the 1995 Nabisco Dinah Shore.
+In 1967, Bowen was born in Tifton, Georgia.
+She attended the University of Georgia.

+In 1991, Bowen had her rookie season on the LPGA Tour.
+Her highlight victory on the tour came at one of the major championships, the 1995 Nabisco Dinah Shore.

 As of 2015, Bowen is a teaching professional in Greenville, South Carolina.